Academic Policies & Information

 For Summer terms, Undergraduate students (including Post-Baccalaureate students) must be registered for eight (8) credits to be considered full-time, and four (4) credits to be considered half-time.
 Students may take a maximum of four (4) credits during Winterim.

-Graduate students, including Doctoral students, must be registered for six (6) credits during an academic term (Fall, Winterim, Spring, Summer) to be considered full-time, and three (3) credits to be considered half-time.
-When graduate and doctoral students are registered in session courses which meet for only a portion of the full term, the students will be considered full-time for each session if they are registered for a minimum of three (3) credits per session for at least two (2) sessions.
+Graduate students must be registered for six (6) credits during an academic term (Fall, Winterim, Spring, Summer) to be considered full-time, and three (3) credits to be considered half-time.
+When graduate students are registered in session courses which meet for only a portion of the full term, the students will be considered full-time for each session if they are registered for a minimum of three (3) credits per session for at least two (2) sessions.

-Note: Non-degree Graduate students seeking a teacher’s licensure(s) follow the full-time/half-time definition of Undergraduate/Post-Baccalaureate students, per federal financial aid regulations.
+Note: Graduate students who are license only follow the full-time/half-time definition of Undergraduate/Post-Baccalaureate students, per federal financial aid regulations.

 The 36-Credit Rule